dexie/dexie-website/cloud/docs/access-control.md

         permissions: {
           update: {
             todoItems: [
-              "done", // Allow updating "done" property of todoItems connected to this realm.
+              "done", // Allow update "done" property
             ],
           },
         },
       },
       {
-        // Let commenters only add comments
+        // Let commenters only add comments.
-        // Since the added comments will be owned by the user, a commenter will also
+        // Since the added comments will have the owner property set to the
-        // be able to delete or update own comments but not others.
+        // creator of the comment, the commenter will also be able to delete
+        // or update own comments (but not others).
         name: "commenter",
         realmId: newRealmId,
         permissions: { add: ["comments"] },